jenna-tb-ekwealor/meep_lab/content/post/2023-05-29_SWUtah/index.md

 - album: utahalbum
   image: Penstemonambiguus.jpeg
   caption: Just dreamy *Penstemon ambiguus*.

 - album: utahalbum
-  image: SyntrichiacaninervisDimorphocarpawislizeni.jpeg
-  caption: *Syntrichia* may act as a nurse cushion, helping seeds germinate and grow.
-Here you can see *Syntrichia caninervis* cushion with a touristplant, *Dimorphocarpa wislizeni* growing out of it.

-- album: utahalbum
   image: crust.jpeg
   caption: Here is a bit of pinnacled crust with *Syntrichia* and dark cyanobacteria.